computer-geek64/trotline-reel/README.md

 * **Ashish D'Souza** - *Software engineer* - [computer-geek64](https://github.com/computer-geek64/)
 * **Kyle Fuchs** - *Hardware engineer*

-See also the list of [contributors](/docs/CONTRIBUTORS.md) who participated in this project.
+See the list of [contributors](/docs/CONTRIBUTORS.md) who participated in this project.

+## Contributing
+Please read the [CONTRIBUTING.md](/docs/CONTRIBUTING.md) file for details on our code of conduct and contribution policy.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements
-* Thanks to Mr. Bogdziewicz for helping us with our project.
+* Thanks to Mr. Bogdziewicz for teaching PLTW Engineering Design and Development.